-- Cent\$ible Nutrition Program or Families Eating Smart and Moving More (FESMM) - Pending the preference of the partner for in-person (Cent\$ible Nutrition Program) versus virtual/distance-based (FESMM) education, a series of 4 or more sessions will be held once a week for consecutive weeks for multiple groups at 4 community partner sites.
-The emphasis is on healthy food group choices with all of the food groups of MyPlate, with an emphasis on plantbased foods.
-Inclusion of budgeting tips in demonstration and on recipes aims to increase food budgeting skills. (total of 62+ sessions) - Pending the preference of the partner for in-person (Cent\$ible Nutrition Program) versus virtual/distance-based (FESMM) education, one 6-part series held once a week for consecutive weeks with 1 time/month follow-up sessions for 3 months with adult Narragansett Indian Tribe members through their health clinic. (total of 9 sessions)
+• Cent\$ible Nutrition Program

+- Pending the preference of the partner for in-person or distance-based, a Cent\$ible Nutrition Program series of 4 or more sessions will be held once a week for consecutive weeks for multiple groups at 4 community partner sites.
+The emphasis is on healthy food group choices with all of the food groups of MyPlate, with an emphasis on plant- based foods.
+Inclusion of budgeting tips in demonstration and on recipes aims to increase food budgeting skills. (total of 62+ sessions) - Pending the preference of the partner for in-person or distance-based, one 6part Cent\$ible Nutrition Program series will be held once a week for consecutive weeks with 1 time/month follow-up sessions for 3 months with adult Narragansett Indian Tribe members through their health clinic. (total of 9 sessions)